lmc2179/lmc2179.github.io/drafts/fwer.md

 - When we have an A/B test with more variants than just "Test" and "Control" and we want to compare them all to each other
 - When we want to compare the out-of-sample error rates of multiple machine learning models to each other
+- We want to known what happens when we choose one of the many possible subsets of features in a ML model
 - When we want to look at the significance of many coefficients in a multiple regression at the same time

 However, this needs to be handled more carefully than simply computing a pile of P-values and rejecting whichever ones are smaller than $\alpha$.
 For any given hypothesis test, we have a false positive rate of $\alpha$; we spend a lot of time making sure our test procedures keep the likelihood of a false positive below $\alpha$.
 But this guarantee *doesn't* hold up when we test multiple hypotheses.